sookinoby/sentiment-analysis2/README.md

 ## Preparing your environment
-If you're working in the AWS Cloud, you can save yourself the installation management by using a [Amazon Machine Image (AMI)(https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support), pre-configured for deep learning.
+If you're working in the AWS Cloud, you can save yourself the installation management by using a [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support), pre-configured for deep learning.
 This will enable you to skip steps 1-5 below.

 Note that if you are using a Conda environment, remember to install pip inside conda by typing 'conda install pip' after you activate an environment.
 This step will save you a lot of problems down the road.